pepperell-lab/CHTC_RNAseq_HTSeqCounts/README.md

 #### Step 3: Update the Submit File

-After identifying and fixing the issue that caused the job to fail, update the corresponding submit file.
-Once the submit file is updated, you can resume the job from the point of failure using the `.dag.rescue` file.
+After identifying and fixing the issue, update the corresponding submit/shell file.
+Then resume the job from the point of failure using the `.dag.rescue` file.

 To resume the job, submit the rescue DAG file: